50% reduction in tunnel downtime through

 .

-As a first contact with the virtual reality of the company it open a door to new colaborations.
+As a first contact with the company’s virtual reality environment, it opens the door to new collaborations.

 .